Michael77Zhuang/House-Price-Analysis/README.md

 # House-Price-Analysis
-House price analysis for King County
+This repo contains a house price analysis project for King County in Seattle, which includes training and comparison of multiple machine learning models.